beeftapareseller/docs/src/supported-platforms.md

 </div>

-## Puter Apps
+## **Puter Apps**

-Puter Apps are web-based applications that run on [Puter](https://puter.com) desktop environment.
+Puter Apps are web-based applications that run in the [Puter](https://puter.com) web-based operating system.

-You can use Puter.js in Puter Apps just as you would on any website.
+You can use Puter.js in Puter Apps just as you would in any website.
 They have full access to all web capabilities, plus the added benefits of Puter desktop, such as:

 - **Automatic authentication** - Users are automatically authenticated in the Puter environment
 - **Inter-app communication** - Interact with other Puter apps programmatically